Save WordPress email attachments

 Install WP Mail SMTP

 Once the plugin is installed, be sure to Activate it.
-This will start the Setup Wizard.
+This will start the Setup Wizard, which simplifies the entire configuration process and ensures you don’t miss any critical settings.

 click the Let's Get Started button